MyNameisBram/Capstone-Project/README.md

 - Truncated Singular Value Decomposition (SVD): Similar to PCA, but the factorization is done on the data matrix vs. PCA, where factorization is done on the covariance matrix.

 ### Summary:
-- Even after balancing our data, the algorithms failed to accurately cluster the cases (payers vs. non-payers)
+- Even after balancing our data, the algorithms failed to accurately cluster the classes (payers vs. non-payers)
 - This gives us an indication that further predictive models will perform poorly in identifying the classes.

 #### Imbalanced Dataset Clustering: